strogiyotec/J-Riddler/README.md

 ## Custom values

-If you want to specify custom value for attribute then use -UA(user attribute) attribute
+If you want to specify custom value for column then use -V(custom value) attribute

 Example:
 `
-java -jar target/jriddler.jar -table test -host localhost -port 5432 -name postgres -password 123 -db test -DAemail=test@gmail.com
+java -jar target/jriddler.jar -table test -host localhost -port 5432 -name postgres -password 123 -db test -Vemail=test@gmail.com
 `

-in this case **J-Riddler** will use **test@gmail.com** as a value for **email** and random values for other attributes
+in this case **J-Riddler** will use **test@gmail.com** as a value for **email** and random values for other columns